thomasharms/spamham_classification/README.md

 ```
 sudo python3 /location/of/your/git/folder/spam_classification_ml.py
 ```
-The classifiers will present an accuracy score, precision, recall and F1 Score value.
+The classifiers will present an accuracy score, precision, recall and F1 Score value to you.

 ### NLP Classification